Solutions: Reduce Atmospheric CO2 Levels, Adapt to Climate Change Impacts

 The debate over climate change at the federal level needs to shift away from the politics of the oil and gas industry to a serious discussion of how best to balance emissions reductions and adaptation policies with less certain predictions regarding climate change impacts on society.
 The most effective response requires a substantial economic and cultural shift away from the use of fossil fuels like coal, oil, and natural gas.
 If left solely to market forces, the market will shift too slowly and emissions will not be reduced quickly enough, resulting in more severe climate change impacts.

 At the same time, politicians need to embrace a new energy economy in such a way that it gives full support to US alternative energy companies.
 Companies that generate electricity through solar, wind, and nuclear energy technologies should be best positioned to lead the way in innovation and in growing the global market.
-For this reason, new federal policies to limit greenhouse gas emissions and encourage the use of alternative sources of energy is needed to encourage a faster turn in the market.
+For this reason, new federal policies to limit greenhouse gas emissions and encourage the use of alternative sources of energy are needed to encourage a faster turn in the market.

 On the global level, the US can still be a leader on this issue but its opportunity may be slipping away.
 The US should ratify the Paris Agreement that was hailed as a milestone when final language was adopted in December 2015.
 More than one year later, it has been signed by the US and 193 other nations, but the US is not obligated to abide by the Agreement until the Senate ratifies it.
 The Agreement achieved consensus on a global emissions reduction goal, and allows each nation to set its own emissions reduction targets.
 The negotiators anticipated that there would be several rounds of target-adjustments until the global emissions goal is reach.
 The active leadership of the United States is vital to sustain any chance that the global reduction goal will be achieved.